juFried/Sushi-Go/README.md

 ## Sushi Go

 To practice my skills with managing memory, and demonstrate my ability to program in C, I created Sushi Go.
 This idea was inspired by the CS 11 final project at Tufts University, which requires students to build their own Sushi Go game (based off the common card game).
-With this purpose in mind, I include additional layers of complexity throughout the program such as hash tables, linked lists, binary trees, merge sort, recursion and dynamicly allocated two-demensional arrays.
+With this purpose in mind, I include additional layers of complexity throughout the program such as hash tables, linked lists, binary trees, merge sort, recursion and dynamicly allocated two-demensional arrays that are not strictly necessary.

 Since Sushi Go does not have any file requirements, you can simply download the code from GitHub or paste it into a C file to run it.